 Lebanon Trip review by Ihab Zaki

-One of the first things that one notices in Lebanon is the soothing blend of ethnicity and religions, the peaceful coexistence between Christian and Muslim.
-The Christian population is approximately 48% of Lebanese society while the remaining 52% is divided between the Muslim sects of Shia, Sunni and Druze.
-In a country that survived many hardships most notably the civil war of 1975-1990, the 1982 Israeli invasion of the south and several political assassinations, you can’t help but admire the resilient people who call Lebanon home.
+One of the first things that one notices in Lebanon is the soothing blend of ethnicities and religions and the peaceful coexistence between Christian and Muslim.
+Eighteen religious sects are recognized by the state and many Lebanese citizens are trilingual mixing often in the same sentence Arabic, French and English.
+The Christian population is approximately 40% of Lebanese society while the remaining 60% is divided between Muslim sects of Shia, Sunni and Druze.
+In a country that survived many hardships, most notably the civil war of 1975-1990, the 1982 Israeli invasion of the south, and several political assassinations, you can’t help but admire the resilient people who call Lebanon home.
 Despite economic pressures and the upheaval in their daily routine they embrace life to the fullest.
 They rebuild as quickly as rockets destroy.
 They stick to their traditional night life even as power is disrupted by attacks on their electric grids.
 They dress elegantly to dance the night away at clubs even while life around them has been dramatically altered.
 They tell endless jokes ridiculing every facet of their hardships to help them cope.

-Lebanon is quite a bit more modern, especially in the larger cities, but it also has some remarkable ancient sites.
+Lebanon is a relatively modern Arab nation, especially in the larger cities, but it also has some remarkable ancient sites.
 The highlight of course is Baalbek.
 The site includes temples dedicated to Jupiter, Bacchus and Venus with a remarkable great court and hexagonal fore court.
-Our tour spends several days in Lebanon, ample time to explore its ancient sites from Phoenician cities overlooking the blue waters of the Mediterranean to small, quaint towns nestled in alpine-like mountains covered with cedar trees.
+Our tour spends 8 days in Lebanon, with ample time to explore its ancient sites from Phoenician cities overlooking the blue waters of the Mediterranean to small, quaint towns nestled in alpine-like mountains covered with cedar trees.
 This nation is small enough to drive from north to south in a matter of a few hours and from its Mediterranean shore in the west across a mountain range to the Syrian border in the east in even less time.

 The following day we spent time touring a few sites nearer to Beirut.
 We began with the Grotto of Jeitta, famous for its numerous stalactites and stalagmites.
-The caretakers are urging tourists to vote for it to be considered in the 2012 selection of the 7 Natural Wonders of the world (www.new7wonders.com).
 We spent a pleasant hour walking in the majestic upper caves before heading down to the lower labyrinth.
 These caves are submerged so one takes an excursion via electric boat on the lake where one can marvel at the beautiful formations and awe-inspiring sculptures that have come about over millions of years.
-From here we continued to the colossal statue of the Virgin Mary on top of the mountain of Harrissa.
-As it was a Sunday in May, the month dedicated to the Blessed Virgin to some Christian sects, we witnessed the congregation celebrating the life of one of their most revered saints.
+From here we continued to the colossal statue of the Virgin Mary on top of the mountain of Harrissa, another Iconic site of Lebanon that is so revered by the Christian Maronite population of the country.

 We took the cable car up to the shrine taking in the stunning vistas as we listened to the chanting of the ongoing mass.
 The locals had come to the site, dressed in their Sunday best, to receive the blessings of the Virgin Mary.